 Over the past 10 years, the price of a Metro Vancouver house has doubled.
 That’s the equivalent of prices rising 7% every year while people’s incomes increased by an average of 1.5% over the same timeframe.

-Cloverdale is not alone.
-Central and North Surrey houses also saw price drops since peaking.
+North Surrey is not alone.
+Central Surrey and Cloverdale houses also saw price drops since peaking.
 Prices have bounced up recently however given the continued price drops in the rest of Metro Vancouver, Surrey is likely to follow.

 It is possible Surrey house prices are at hit a tipping point.
 This doesn’t mean you don’t buy a home for your family, but it does mean that you’re buying it for shelter and not as a low-risk investment.
-It also means you’re driving a hard bargain.
+It also means you can drive a hard bargain.